Southern California Criminal

 You must prove that a reasonable amount of force was used, and that a reasonable person would believe there was imminent fear causing you to act.Reasonable Force

 When self defense is used, a reasonable amount of force must be used against the attacker.
-This means that if the person uses their hand to hit you, you cannot shoot at them with a gun or other firearm.
+This means that if the person uses their hand to hit you, you cannot shoot at them with a gun.
 That is not a reasonable use of force.
 The person hitting you could cause you injury, but not one that would likely result in your death.
-The firearm has a high probability of causing their death, and is therefore unreasonable.
+The gun has a high probability of causing their death, and is therefore unreasonable.
 You must defend yourself by hitting them back, or pushing them away.
 Similarly, if the person uses a beer bottle to hit you over the head, you may use something of similar strength that could cause an injury enough to stop them, but not to kill them.Imminent Fear

 You must use self defense only in situations where you feel there is a strong chance of injury and you must protect yourself immediately.
 This does not apply in situations where there is no immediate harm.